 New Jersey requires businesses to provide paid sick time to employees.
 Make sure to follow up on the specific requirements.
-For more information, please reference Sax’s alert on this topic: “New Jersey Paid Sick Leave Update”.
+Please reference Sax’s “New Jersey Paid Sick Leave Update” alert for more information.

 PEO (Professional Employer Organization)

-As a reminder, if your company uses a PEO, make sure that the organization has received the IRS PEO Certification.
+If your company uses a PEO, ensure that the organization has received the IRS PEO Certification.
 This will relieve your company of withholding tax responsibility.